Skip to content

 3 weeks, 4 days of learning missed

-Classed by the government as persistent absentee – your child will be falling behind their peers
+Classed by the government as a persistent absentee – your child will be falling behind their peers.

 85% attendance